department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/Intent to file Research/ITF Research Summary.md

 # Findings & Recommendations

-## VMany Veterans are unable to start their 526 (or supplemental) disability claim due to an ITF error.
+## Many Veterans are unable to start their 526 (or supplemental) disability claim due to an ITF error.

 ### 526 Technical discovery